Gordon Weir, M.D.

 Formation of new islets from duct cells in rodents

 This work is complemented by studies in rodents to learn more about the regenerative capacity of duct cells in the pancreas.
 This work is being done in collaboration with Drs.
-Susan Bonner-Weir and Arun Sharma.
+Susan Bonner-Weir.
 Work is ongoing on pancreatic duct ligation in rats, which is an injury model, to see whether this stimulates the formulation of mew islets.
-This work is being helped by the sophisticated technique of laser capture microdissection, which allows us to look at gene expression on small collections of tissue, in particular the beta cells within the islet.
+This work has been helped by the sophisticated technique of laser capture microdissection, which allows us to look at gene expression on small collections of tissue, in particular the beta cells within the islet.
 Another approach to understanding neogenesis is to examine the potential of isolated pancreatic duct cells that are placed into tissue culture.
 We are pursuing a particularly promising approach of a three-dimensional culture system using a collagen gel.
 This allows branching morphogenesis to produce newly developed ducts, and there are indications that the formation of new islet tissue can be promoted.

 Reprogramming pancreatic exocrine cells